roryai/transfer_wizard_redux/readme.md

 There is only minimal error handling as I wanted errors to surface immediately during development and testing.
 Error handling is on the roadmap.

+I prefer abbreviating lines for readability, so you (hopefully) won't see long lines going off the end of the screen.

+Feedback and pull requests welcome!

+### Take a look at...
+[FileCopier](https://github.com/roryai/transfer_wizard_redux/blob/main/app/file_copier.py) for recursion, and a guest appearance from the [controversial](https://pythonsimplified.com/the-most-controversial-python-walrus-operator) walrus operator!

+[StatPresenter](https://github.com/roryai/transfer_wizard_redux/blob/main/app/stat_presenter.py) for some metaprogramming that was deeply satisfying to write.
+I love the result (see the pre-copy file summary table, below).
+I tried a couple of table generators, including pandas, but it was inadequate for what I wanted to do.

+[Scanner](https://github.com/roryai/transfer_wizard_redux/blob/main/app/scanner.py) for clean design, and functions being passed to functions.

+The [main.py tests](https://github.com/roryai/transfer_wizard_redux/blob/main/test/test_main.py) to see me getting to grips with pytest mocking and fixtures.
 ### Overview

 This program will allow you to unify your disparate photo and video libraries in to an organised directory structure.